anonaddy/addy.io/source/self-hosting.md

 ## Assumptions

 This guide assumes that you are competent using the command line to manage an Ubuntu server and that you have already taken appropriate steps to harden and secure the server, for example: no root login, key auth only, 2FA, automatic security updates etc.).
-I will not go over these here as there are already many great resources availble covering this:
+I will not go over these here as there are already many great resources available covering this:

 - [https://github.com/imthenachoman/How-To-Secure-A-Linux-Server](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server)
 - [https://jacyhong.wordpress.com/2016/06/27/my-first-10-minutes-on-a-server-primer-for-securing-ubuntu/](https://jacyhong.wordpress.com/2016/06/27/my-first-10-minutes-on-a-server-primer-for-securing-ubuntu/)